AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## July 2022 {#july-2022}

 * All new features and improvements coming with [!DNL Journey Optimizer] July '22 release have been detailed in the documentation.
 [Read more](release-notes.md)
-* The **Set up channel surfaces** section has been clarified and updated with links to the page describing how to configure the SMS channel.
+* The **Set up channel configurations** section has been clarified and updated with links to the page describing how to configure the SMS channel.
 [Read more](../configuration/channel-surfaces.md#create-channel-surface)
 * In the journey properties, the **Profile Time zone** option is now disabled by default.
 [Read more](../building-journeys/timezone-management.md#timezone-from-profiles)
 * In the **Wait** activity, the **Fixed date** option is no longer available.
 [Read more](../building-journeys/wait-activity.md)
 * Added more information on the **Incremental read** option in the **Read audience** activity.
 [Read more](../building-journeys/read-audience.md#configuring-segment-trigger-activity)